SelfKeyFoundation/main-contracts/README.md

 * `resolveDID(bytes32 did) returns (address)`

-**Note:** Although transactions can be made directly on the DID Ledger, creating DIDs through the `SelfKeyMain` serves the purpose of potential linking to an affiliate, and this functionality might be improved to create more complex identity setups (e.g. ERC725) before creating the DID on the ledger.
+**Note:** Although transactions can be made directly on the DID Ledger, creating DIDs through the `SelfKeyMain` serves the purpose of potential connecting to an affiliate, and this functionality might be improved to create more complex identity setups (e.g. ERC725) before creating the DID on the ledger.

 **This contract is planned to be upgradable via ZeppelinOS, yet the current version (1.0.0) still doesn't implement upgradability.**